queueit/KnownUser.V3.Python/README.md

 3. Specify the configuration in code without using the Trigger/Action paradigm.
 In this case it is important *only to queue-up page requests* and not requests for resources or AJAX calls.
 This can be done by adding custom filtering logic before caling the `KnownUser.resolveRequestByLocalEventConfig()` method.

-The following is an example of how to specify the configuration in code:
+The following is an example (using Django v.1.8) of how to specify the configuration in code:

-Example using Django v.1.8
 ```python
 from django.http import HttpResponse